GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 - Child of:
  [`Metamorphic_Rock`](#metamorphic_rock)

-- Metamorphic rock of high metamorphic grade in which Fe-Mg silicate minerals are dominantly hydroxl-free; feldspar must be present, and muscovite is absent; rock contains less than 90 percent mafic minerals, less than 75 percent calcite and/or dolomite, less than 75 percent quartz, less than 50 percent iron-bearing minerals (hematite, magnetite, limonite-group, siderite, iron-sulfides), and less than 50 percent calc-silicate minerals.
 - Wimmenauer (1985) requires granulite to consist of at least 20 percent feldspar.
 Garnet is frequently present; some hornblende or biotite may be present.
 The rock has a granoblastic texture and